billfitzgerald/infosec-primer/testing_scenarios.md

 <figure>
   <img alt="Restore cookies using the Advanced Cookie Manager" src="images/image22.png" width="700.50" height="450.47" title="Restore cookies using the Advanced Cookie Manager">
     <br>
-  <figcaption>Image Caption: Restore cookies using the Advanced Cookie Manager.</figcaption>
+  <figcaption>Image Caption: Restore cookies using the advanced cookie manager.</figcaption>
 </figure>
 </div>

 * Reload the URL recorded in the first step, and check whether the page indicates the user is logged in or not.
 If the user is again logged in after restoring the cookie, this indicates that the authentication cookie was not invalidated at logout.
-This can be further confirmed by visiting additional pages in the site to see if the user remains logged in.
+This can be further confirmed by visiting additional pages on the site to see whether the user remains logged in.

 ### E5.3.4 Logout Links

-For users, best practice to protect personal information is to log out when done using an application.
+For users, the best practice to protect personal information is to log out when you're done using an application.
 Doing so should invalidate authentication tokens from the session, thus limiting the scope of any possible unauthorized use of those tokens.
-Applications must support this by providing a logout mechanism and making it easy to access from any page that a user can visit while logged in.
+Applications must support this by providing a logout mechanism and making this easy to access from any page a user can visit while logged in.

-The check for this is straightforward.
-Exercise the functional areas of the application, making sure that the logout mechanism is available at any page or view that requires authentication to access.
+The check for this is straightforward: Exercise the functional areas of the application, making sure that the logout mechanism is available on any page or view that requires authentication to access.

-Note that many applications place the logout link in a dropdown menu, as shown below, and make that dropdown menu available on all pages in the application.
+Note that many applications place the logout link in a drop-down menu, as shown below, and make that drop-down menu available on all pages in the application.

 <div align="center">
 <figure>
   <img alt="A sample logout link" src="images/image96.png" width="164.66" height="296.17" title="A sample logout link">
     <br>
-  <figcaption>Image Caption: A sample logout link.</figcaption>
+  <figcaption>Image Caption: A sample logout link</figcaption>
 </figure>
 </div>

-Frequently, mobile apps on a tablet or phone will keep you logged in longer than web apps or desktop apps.
+Frequently, mobile apps on a tablet or phone will keep you logged in longer than Web apps or desktop apps.
 These logins will often persist when an app is powered down and restarted.
 Because of this tendency, testing the duration of logins on devices is a critical part of the testing process.
 If you identify an application that keeps a user logged in after a device has been powered down and restarted, that poses a security risk for any user in an environment where devices are shared.

 * * *